Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 \begin{thm} Let $X$ be a GNPC space and $p\in X$.
 Then any sufficiently small metric sphere around $p$ has the same homotopy type, independent of its radius, and is also homotopy equivalent to any sufficiently small punctured ball around $p$. \end{thm}

 Lytchak--Nagano \cite{LN:geo} further revealed the geometric structure of GCBA spaces, such as the tangent cone, measure-theoretic stratification, and almost everywhere Riemannian structure.
 However, we focus here on the topological aspects of GNPC spaces, and only delve into as much geometric structure as needed for the proofs of the main theorems.
 We leave more detailed geometric aspects for future work.
-See Section \ref{sec:prob} for open problems.
+See Section \ref{sec:prob} for open problems (see also Remark \ref{rem:prob} for the latest information after the first version of this paper appeared on arXiv).